AIRe-Platform/aire-dotnet-sdk/README.md

 ## Overview

-The SDK targets .NET Standard 2.1 and has the following libraries:
+The SDK targets .NET 8 and has the following libraries:

 ### Aire.Sdk.Auth

 Contains utilities, models, and constants related to AIRe platform's authentication mechanism.

 These include custom Json Web Token (JWT) Middleware as well as scopes and claims used in AIRe platform.

+### Aire.Sdk.AspNetCore

+Utilities and extensions for ASP.NET Core.

+### Aire.Sdk.Helpers

+Miscellaneous helpers.

 ## Disclaimer